 The books of account, financial statements and records of Starbucks should be maintained in accordance with the requirements of law and generally accepted accounting principles.
 All of Starbucks assets and liabilities should be properly recorded in its books, and revenues and costs must be recorded in the right time periods.

-Financial Account, Internal Controls and Auditing Matters
+Financial Accounting, Internal Controls and Audit Matters

 Depending on how they are classified, reports of this nature will be routed to Ethics & Compliance, the chief ethics and compliance officer or the general counsel in Starbucks U.S. head office, the Audit and Compliance Committee of the Board of Directors or the presiding independent director of the Board.